 This website was designed in Adobe XD, with visual assets created in Adobe Illustrator.
-I worked closely with sub-contracted developer
+I worked closely with sub-contracted developer Ben Stones to manage the WordPress CMS build, and supported content upload and quality assurance across the site.

 The GDST website needed to serve multiple roles: communicate industry standards, engage a global audience, showcase the GDST partnership, and provide partners with exclusive access.